ADI-Academy/EnvironmentSetup/README.md

 -----
 ## Mac OSX
-For the majority of the installation, we will be using the terminal.
-Don't worry if you're unfamiliar with it - we will walk you step by step through the installation.
-Open terminal by simply typing it into the spotlight search.
+For the majority of the installation, we will be using the terminal which you can open by simply typing "terminal" into your spotlight search bar.

-**Note:** Whenever you see terminal inputs such as `$ echo "Hello World"` the `$` at the beginning of the line is just a convention to indicate the terminal - please do not add it to your actual command.
+**Note:** In this tutorial, whenever you see terminal inputs such as `$ echo "Hello World"` the `$` at the beginning of the line is just a convention to indicate the terminal - please do not add it to your actual command.

 ### 1. Package Manager
 Your system has a preinstalled version of python that we have limited control over.
 You can type `python --version` into your terminal window to see your current python version.
 If you don't see `Python 2.7.14`, follow the rest of this step.